 Confidence, vanity, and self-esteem.

-In one of her first printed name-checks, from a July 1942 edition of Aftonbladet, Hjördis was described as: “The leading lady among Leja’s models.
-She only started a year ago as a student, and has advanced very quickly.”
+In one of her first newspaper name-checks, from a July 1942 edition of Aftonbladet, Hjördis was already described as: “The leading lady among Leja’s models.
+She only started a year ago as a student.”

 Neither the newspaper nor Hjördis said to what extent she was the leading lady, but it was already by some considerable distance.
 There’s no two ways about it.
 She ruled.
-After a first appearance in April 1942, Hjördis Genberg was the only model photographed for Leja’s advertisements.
+After a first appearance in April 1942, Hjördis Genberg was the only model photographed for Leja’s press adverts.